OribiaDev/Oribia.Dev/README.md

 <p align="center">
- <h2 align="center">Spikeyt</h2>
+ <h2 align="center">Oribia.Dev</h2>
- <p align="center">Spikeyt is a Portfolio/Landing page for myself @Oribia_Dev </p>
+ <p align="center">Oribia.Dev is a Portfolio/Landing page for myself @Oribia_Dev </p>
 </p>

 ## Description

-Spikeyt is a landing page for everything that is- well- me- it has my socials, and an about me
+Oribia.Dev is a landing page for everything that is- well- me- it has my socials, and an about me

 ## Getting Started